Invariant spanning trees for quadratic rational maps: Introduction

 An important algebraic invariant of a Thurston map is its \emph{biset} over the fundamental group of $\S^2-P(f)$.
 A biset is a convenient algebraic structure that carries a complete information about the Thurston class of $f$.
 The (perhaps better known) \emph{iterated monodromy group} of $f$ can be immediately recovered from the biset.
 A formal definition of a biset will be given in Section \ref{s:img}.
 For now, we just emphasize that bisets admit compact symbolic descriptions somewhat similar to presentations of groups by generators and relations or presentation of linear maps by matrices.

 \begin{thmB} Suppose that $f$ is a Thurston map of degree 2, and $T$ is an invariant spanning tree for $f$.
-There is an explicit presentation of the biset of $f$ based only on the following data \begin{enumerate} \item the ribbon graph structure on $T$, \item the restriction of $f$ to $V(T)\cup C(T)$. \end{enumerate} \end{thmB}
+There is an explicit presentation of the biset of $f$ based only on the data $(1)-(3)$ listed above.